 Appellate Litigation co-chair William Jay joined Goodwin Procter in 2012 from the U.S. Solicitor General’s office, where he practiced for five years and argued 11 cases before the U.S. Supreme Court.
 Mr. Jay developed particular expertise in federal preemption of state law, a cross-cutting field that can be crucial in defeating state tort liability.
 He briefed several landmark preemption cases in the Supreme Court and argued Williamson v.
 Mazda Motor of America.

 Mr. Jay has also handled cases in every federal court of appeals.
-In one of Goodwin’s recent significant victories, he and fellow appellate practice members John Englander and David Permut successfully persuaded the First Circuit to grant rehearing en banc in a massive putative class action involving flood-insurance premiums.
+In one of Goodwin’s recent significant victories, he and fellow appellate practice member David Permut successfully persuaded the First Circuit to grant rehearing en banc in a massive putative class action involving flood-insurance premiums.
 The First Circuit had not previously granted a private party’s en banc petition since 2010.
 After rehearing, the en banc court affirmed a take-nothing judgment in favor of Goodwin Procter’s client.

 On Appeal, Goodwin a “Go-To” Firm